lehins/tutorials/Haskell/QuickCheck/quickcheck.md

 * Start with `prop_` or `prop`, followed by the usual `camelCase`, but that is just a convention, not a requirement.
 * Has no side effects.
-Also not a requirement, but strongly suggested, since referential transparency is lost with `IO` monad and test results can be inconsistent between runs.
+Also not a requirement, but strongly suggested, since referential transparency is lost with `IO` and test results can be inconsistent between runs.
 At the same time there are capabilities for testing Monadic code, which we will not go into here.